make-it-fun/GUI-for-tpdb2xbvr/README.md

 # GUI for tpdb2xbvr
-This project is a gui wrapper as well as scene search that has been built upon tpdb2xbvr by Tweeticoats.
+This project is a gui wrapper for tpdb2xbvr by Tweeticoats for ThePornDB (https://metadataapi.net/).
+Scene search functionality has also been added.

-It can be used to search as well as scrape ThePornDB for scenes that are not found by the scraper or to manually enter scenes that are not found in ThePornDB.
+The program is useful for the following:
+* Scrape scenes from ThePornDB that are not found in XBVR.
+Then import into XBVR.
+* Search for scenes from ThePornDB from within the GUI (then scrape them).
+Then Import into XBVR.
+* Manually enter a scene to be imported into XBVR, even if it doesn't exist in ThePornDB.
+Add your own cover, gallery image, url, tags, etc.

 ![Github3](https://user-images.githubusercontent.com/92050698/138799895-7ccd2f91-03ed-4619-befd-f3b5a1eca47c.png)

-Tweeticoats program can be found here:
+Tweeticoats awesome program can be found here:

 https://github.com/Tweeticoats/tpdb2xbvr

 ## Installation

 ### 1) Create virtual environment

 from project directory, create virtual environment with
+Windows:
 >python -m venv env
+>
+Unix/macOS:
+>python3 -m venv env

 ### 2) Activate virtual environment
 Windows:
 > .\env\Scripts\activate